-With constant vehicle traffic, driveways are one of the most frequently-used areas of concrete around a home.
+With constant vehicle traffic, driveways are some of the most frequently used sections of concrete around a home.
 Because of all the use your driveway gets, it’s important to protect and preserve it.

 A-1 Concrete Leveling has been preserving and protecting concrete for over thirty years, and we’ve seen both the good and bad associated with sealing concrete driveways.

 To help you decide whether or not to choose this service for your home, we’ve compiled this list of the pros and cons of applying concrete driveway sealer.

 Protects from Damage